allodoxaphobia/natpinning/README.md

 - are dangerous ports allowed
 - are the helpers security config parameters set correctly

-The end goal would be to figure out which security risks might arise from the helper modules, most imortantly:
+The end goal would be to figure out which security risks might arise from the helper modules, most importantly:
 - can we open ports to the router itself
 - can it be exploited with a CSRF request